Lesotho Evangelical Church in Southern Africa

 What led you to want to serve?

 I’ve always felt a pull towards serving in some capacity, and most of my work life has been in some area of service.
 But in terms of wanting to go overseas with Global Ministries it was three broad strains merging together.
-One was the international experiences I’ve already had, especially a formational semester in Kenya two decades ago and several years in El Salvador with Peace Corps.
-A second was working for the past four years in our church in the area of service ministries (and enjoying it far more than I anticipated).
+One was the international experiences I had, especially a formational semester in Kenya in college and several years in El Salvador with Peace Corps.
+A second was working for four years in our Disciples church in the area of service ministries (and enjoying it far more than I anticipated), which included leading a couple of short term trips with Global Ministries.
 And a third was wanting to share an extended cross-cultural experience with my wife, Danielle.
 It was these three strains merging together that led us to pursue this particular work in a faith context.

 Is there a passage of scripture that carries special meaning in your daily work?

-Luke 10—where the 72 are sent out to the places Jesus will go, to live with people and share peace with those that receive them; then they return to process this experience with Jesus joyously; then Jesus affirms the greatest commandment of loving God and loving others; then Jesus changes everyone’s understanding with the story Good Samaritan, where it is the reviled one who truly shows mercy.
+Luke 10, where Jesus’ followers are sent out to live and share peace with those that receive them; then they return to process this experience joyously with Jesus; then Jesus affirms the greatest commandment of loving God and loving others; then Jesus changes everyone’s understanding of love with the story of the Good Samaritan, where true mercy comes from the one who is least expected to show it.
 These things are all related, all key to this central passage of this most revolutionary Gospel.
-We’re still called to declare Peace to the others by sharing life with them; still called to savor such moments in joy; still called to love God and others; still called to change our vision where we finally see the truest mercy in the places and from the people where we least expect to see it.
+We’re still called to declare peace to the others by sharing life with them; still called to savor such moments in joy; still called to love God and others; still called to change our vision so that we see truest mercy coming from where we least expect it.

 Waiting for God, by Simone Weil